Clinics Frequently Asked Questions

 At the Amen Clinics, our approach to treatment is based on the patient’s biological, psychological, social, and spiritual well-being.
 We have many modalities to support each of these approaches which vary at each of our clinics.
-Some treatment options include: psychotherapy, marital and family counselling, hyperbaric oxygen therapy, transcranial magnetic stimulation, and neurofeedback.
+Some treatment options include: psychotherapy, marital and family counseling, transcranial magnetic stimulation, and neurofeedback.

 Yes.
 In our research studies, having a SPECT scan changed the diagnosis or treatment plan 79% of the time.

 Do you have outcome studies that support your treatments? +

 Yes.
 Our outcome studies show that after 6 months, 77% of our patients report high levels of improvement.
 They also report an 85% increase on their quality of life (based on the “Quality of Life Inventory” questionnaire).

 Does the Amen Clinic treat complex cases? +

 Yes.
 On average, our patients come to the Amen Clinics with 4.2 diagnoses and have failed 3 providers and 6 medications.

 Does insurance cover any of the costs of the treatment? +